ParhamP/altify/README.md

 ## How It was Built

 1. Parses the html using BeautifulSoup.
-2. Find all the image tags
+2. Find all the image tags.
-3. If the image's source is an internet URL, send a request to Microsoft's API to caption
-4. If the image is local, stream it using uploads.im API, and then with its URL, send request to Microsoft's API to caption
+3. Stream images using uploads.im API, and then with its URL, send request to Microsoft's API to caption.
+4. Filter images that are smaller than 200px width.
-5. Fill out the alt attributes for all the images
+4. Fill out the alt attributes for all the images.
-6. Write the edited HTML to the Desktop
+5. Write the edited HTML to the Desktop.

+## Disclaimer

+Humans are currently better at captioning images than machines.
+Use responsibly!